Eden139/authlog/README.md

-# A simple interface to views user logins
+# A simple interface to view user logins in C